x1s7/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.1.0.0 adds custom URL Protocol support for launching Eve from a web page

 * Version 1.0.0.19 fixes a new ArgumentNullException error from 1.0.0.18

 * Version 1.0.0.18 includes a fix for Authenticators requiring 2-factor Authenticator codes each time, the Authenticator window popping up an error message when pressing Enter, and also for the Settings file sometimes losing stored passwords.
 Timeouts have been increased from 5 to 30 seconds.